-- PGRMC 2 is required for the delivery of signaling haem molecule to the nucleus.
+- PGRMC 2 is required to deliver signaling haem molecule to the nucleus.

-- Deletion of the PGRMC 2 in brown fat of the mice led to severe mitochondrial dysfunction.
+- Deleting the PGRMC 2 in the brown fat of the mice led to severe mitochondrial dysfunction.

 - Mice with the PGRMC 2 deletion could not thermoregulate properly and were at risk of a metabolic disorder if they were fed a diet rich in fat.